Operation David: Allies

-Withdrawal to the Escaut
+Allied withdrawal

 On 16 May, the 1st Army Group was ordered to retreat from the Dyle Line, to avoid being trapped by the German breakthrough against the Second and Ninth armies but on 20 May, the Germans reached Abbeville on the Channel coast, cutting off the northern armies.
 The plan for the BEF withdrawal was that under cover of darkness, units would thin-out their front and make a phased and orderly withdrawal before the Germans realised what was happening.
-The objective for the night of 16/17 May was the Charleroi to Willebroek Canal (known to the BEF as the Line of the Senne), the following night to the River Dendre from Maubeuge to Termonde and the Escaut to Antwerp (the Dendre Line), and finally on 18/19 May, to the Escaut from Oudenarde to Maulde on the French border (the Escaut Line).
-The order to withdraw was greeted with astonishment and frustration by the British troops who felt that they had held their own, but they were unaware of the deteriorating situation elsewhere.
-Fortunately, the BEF's training had included the complicated task of withdrawal while in contact with the enemy, a manoeuvre described by military historian Julian Thompson as "one of the most difficult phases of war to conduct successfully".
-Starting at 9 p.m. and under the cover of an intense bombardment by the British artillery, who expended their stockpiled ammunition, the withdrawal went mainly according to plan.
+The objective for the night of 16/17 May was the Charleroi to Willebroek Canal (the Line of the Senne), the following night to the River Dendre from Maubeuge to Termonde and the Escaut to Antwerp (the Dendre Line) and finally on 18/19 May, to the Escaut from Oudenarde to Maulde on the French border (the Escaut Line).
+The order to withdraw was greeted with astonishment and frustration by the British who felt that they had held their own.
+BEF training had included the complicated task of withdrawal while in contact with the enemy.

+Starting at 9:00 p.m. and under the cover of an intense bombardment by the British artillery, who expended their ammunition, the withdrawal went mainly according to plan.
 On the far left of the British line, the situation was complicated by the early withdrawal of the neighbouring Belgians, allowing the Germans to pass around the flank of 1st Coldstream Guards and occupy the town of Herent which was on the withdrawal route; hard fighting including a bayonet charge was required to clear the road, at a cost of 120 Guards casualties.
 The last units to leave the line were the divisional cavalry regiments in their light tanks and carriers.
-A later communication breakdown caused a total loss of coordination with the Belgian Army to the north-west of II Corps and a dangerous gap opened up between the two; fortunately it was covered by British light armour before the Germans could discover and exploit it.
+A later communication breakdown caused a loss of coordination with the Belgian Army to the north-west of II Corps and a dangerous gap opened between the two; fortunately it was covered by British light armour before the Germans could discover and exploit it.